chewyishere/anniversaryGift/README.md

-# a little 3D game using Three.js Webpack ES6.
+# A little 3D game using Three.js Webpack ES6.

 ## Game Controls
 - Move: a d